software-students-spring2024/1-specification-exercise-se-2pm/README.md

 Stakeholder 1

-+ +User community is focused on college students this product.
++ The user community is focused on college students this product.

 + +Design and advertisement are specifically targeting college students